SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Online OSHA Training for Construction and General Industry

-10-HOUR FOR CONSTRUCTION
+TRAINING FOR CONSTRUCTION WORKERS

 $.

-30-HOUR FOR CONSTRUCTION
+TRAINING FOR CONSTRUCTION SUPERVISORS

 $.

-10-HOUR FOR GENERAL INDUSTRY
+TRAINING FOR GENERAL INDUSTRY WORKERS

 $.

-30-HOUR FOR GENERAL INDUSTRY
+TRAINING FOR GENERAL INDUSTRY SUPERVISORS

 $.

-Who Needs WA OSHA Training?
+Who Needs Washington State OSHA Training?

 Holding a valid DOL card isn't mandatory at the federal level.
 However, some local governments or employers may require an OSHA 30 or 10 card as a condition of employment.
 Full safety training programs are strongly encouraged for all workers, even when not required by law.